Community Environment Promoter

 •5 years' professional work experience

-• At least one year of service to a local community
+• At least one year of service/volunteer work in a community

-• At least one year experience implementing behavior change methodologies
+• At least one year of experience implementing behavior change methodologies

 • Demonstrated flexibility in work assignments